About the Kangaroo Harvesting Program

 - Carcasses are used commercially rather than wasted

-For more information on how to become an authorised harvester or to find a harvester operating in your area please visit the Department of Jobs, Precincts and Regions Kangaroo Harvesting Program page.
+For more information on how to become an authorised harvester or to find a harvester operating in your area please visit the Department of Jobs, Skills, Industry and Regions Kangaroo Harvesting Program page.

 Kangaroo Harvest Management Plan

-The Kangaroo Harvest Management Plan sets the objectives and requirements for kangaroo harvesting.
+The Kangaroo Harvest Management Plan sets the aims, actions and indicators for kangaroo harvesting.
 Harvesting must be ecologically sustainable, humane, and only undertaken by authorised people.

-To ensure the sustainability of Victorian kangaroo populations, the plan sets out the requirement for the KHP harvest quotas across 7 harvest zones.
-The harvest quotas are the maximum number of kangaroos that can be taken under the program each year.
+To ensure the sustainability of Victorian kangaroo populations, the plan sets out the requirements for the KHP quota across 7 Harvest Zones.

 Evaluation of the Kangaroo Pet Food Trial (2019)